Christina Eguizabal Love, PsyD

 Who in history has inspired you the most?

 Brenda Milner is widely regarded as one of the founders of neuropsychology.
 She is inspirational to me given her pioneering work in patients with epilepsy and our understanding of human memory, including patient H.M.
 She started her work in the 1950’s when women were not as well accepted as scientists.
 However, her discoveries are still pivotal to our field today.

 How do you work to inspire others?

 I hope to inspire others by the example I give.
-As clinical providers, we have immense power and influence over the lives of the children that we serve.
+As clinical providers, we have immense power and influence over the lives of the children and families that we serve.
 I strongly believe that our services and expertise are a conduit for providing justice to historically marginalized individuals I want my trainees to remember that sometimes taking one extra step to ensure a child’s access to care may make all the difference in their world and that no other task is more important than that.